JohnathonMohr/ts-families-bulk-download/README.md

 - `-latestDate <date>` (like "2024-05-01"): Instead of downloading images starting with the current date, only download images as old as the date specified.

 ## Known shortcomings
-- Dependents commonly have images of their leftover lunch.
+- Dependents may have images of their leftover lunch.
 While I understand what it would take technically to filter these out, I don't have the time to implement this, so all lunch images will be included in the bulk download.
 - I'm not sure how reliably images are sorted when discovered from the service.
 As a result, running the script multiple times may label multiple images in the same day differently.
 Therefore, if the script is run again, it will overwrite all images already downloaded and download them again, and the names of the image (e.g. 2024-05-01 (1), 2024-05-01 (2), ...) may get swapped or mixed around.
   - As a result, it's safest not to interrupt the script while downloading a second time to ensure no images get overwritten with a duplicate of a different image.
   - If you just want to run it again to download new pictures that weren't available last time, I suggest using the [date range options above](#advanced-options).
+- Images may have a short comment associated with them in the app/platform.
+These will not be included with the downloaded images.

 ## Have a problem or question?
 Let me know by [submitting an issue](https://github.com/JohnathonMohr/ts-families-bulk-download/issues/new)!.